1. Agency Eligibility

 4.3 Sports co-ordinators will not accept a team entry unless full administration / registration details of all members of the team has been received, and full payment has been made.

-4.4 The Games will be conducted at various venues throughout Victoria between 18th March and 27th March 2022 inclusive.
-A Schedule of Events is listed on the Games website (www.emergencyservicesgames.org. au) and in the Games Information booklet.
+4.4 The Games will be conducted at various venues throughout Victoria between 27th March and 3rd April 2023 inclusive.
+A Schedule of Events is listed on the Games website (www.emergencyservicesgames.org.au) and in the Games Information booklet.

 5.1 All employees of Victoria Police are required to participate in their own time and at their own expense.
-Victoria Police employees will be afforded Personal Accident & Public Liability protection (please refer to the General Information page).
-All other participants from affiliated agencies need to refer to their own internal leave policy and insurance cover.
-More information is provided on the General Information page.
+Victoria Police employees should check the information regarding Personal Accident Insurance which is contained in the General Information for Participants document.

 6. Age/Sex/Unisex Divisions apply to some individual events.
 The placegetters in each age/sex/unisex division will be awarded medals.
 The divisions are: